openstack/osprofiler/README.rst

         "info": <dict>
     }

-   * base_id - <uuid> that is equal for all trace points that belongs to one trace, it is done to simplify process of retrieving all trace points related to one trace from collector
+   * base_id - <uuid> that is equal for all trace points that belong to one trace, it is done to simplify the process of retrieving all trace points related to one trace from collector
    * parent_id - <uuid> of parent trace point
    * trace_id - <uuid> of current trace point